tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ## L08: Tue 6/17/2025 Strings
 Today we cover
 [Chapter 8: Strings](https://openstax.org/books/introduction-python-programming/pages/8-introduction)

+ ### Homework06 due tomorrow
+Read __Zybook Chapter 7: Strings__ of the Zybook and complete all of the exercises and labs in Chapter 7.
+Submit a reflection about what you learned on the MLA app.

 ### Additional Notes:
 * [reading from a file](../notes/files.md)
 * [text processing](../notes/text_processing.md)